Cat and Dog Teeth Cleaning in Charleston, SC

 Bad breath, red gums, and tartar are just a few of the signs of early teeth and gum disease which can eventually affect more than just your pet’s mouth.
 In advanced stages, it can affect the liver, heart, and kidneys.
 It can also be very painful and can obviously affect your pet’s quality and quantity of life.
 Sadly, more than 50% of all dogs and cats have some form of dental disease by just three years of age!

 The team at West Ashley Veterinary Clinic wants to prevent oral disease in pets, so we take a proactive approach to oral health with our dental services.
-With regular wellness exams, teeth cleanings as needed, and home hygiene, we can lower or even eliminate your pet’s risk and keep your pet healthy and pain free.
+With regular wellness exams, cat and dog teeth cleanings as needed, and home hygiene, we can lower or even eliminate your pet’s risk and keep your pet healthy and pain free.

 For your pet’s safety and to prevent stress or discomfort, we perform all dental prophylactic procedures (teeth cleanings) under general anesthesia.
 This approach also allows the best access for examination and treatment of the teeth, gums, throat, and tongue.
-To read more about why pet dentistry should be performed under general anesthesia, please visit www.avdc.org/.
+To read more about why cat and dog teeth cleanings should be performed under general anesthesia, please visit www.avdc.org/.
 We recommend pre-anesthetic blood work prior to each dental procedure to determine if there are any underlying health issues that increase risk or need treatment.
 All dental patients receive pain medication and intravenous (IV) fluid therapy and are carefully monitored during the procedure.
 We rely on digital dental x-rays to view the large portions of the teeth below the gum line where many dental problems hide.
 This ensures that we can find baby teeth that have not emerged, determine whether a tooth is still vital, prove that a broken tooth or root has been fully removed, or determine whether a mass is benign or malignant.

 - Examination of the oral cavity, throat, teeth, gums, and tongue